developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### Passwords
-Stores the encrypted password for logging into Admin Mode (blank by default). <b>Do not populate this tag manually in the config file</b>.
-The administrator password will be stored here by EHS after being entered or changed through the Tools menu in EHS Admin Mode.
+Stores the encrypted password for logging into Admin Mode (blank by default). <b>Do not populate this tag manually in the config file or edit it in any way</b>.
+The administrator password will be stored here programmatically by EHS after being entered or changed through the Tools menu in EHS Admin Mode.
 EHS uses this tag to store the password as a 256-bit AES-encrypted hash.
 Once a password is created and stored in the config file, it can be mass-deployed along with all other settings.

 <img alt="" style="height:350px" src="admin_password.png"/>
 The admin password <b><i>must</i></b> be entered and changed using the Admin Tools menu in the EHS GUI.

 <b>Possible values</b>:

-* (for EHS use only; direct user input is not supported for this tag)
+* (EHS USE ONLY; DO NOT ADD TO OR EDIT THE CONTENTS OF THIS TAG)

 #### Example